| South America | ATLAS of Plucked Instruments |

 bandola

 oriental The bandola oriental is often quite similar to the bandola llanera.
 However the number of strings is different : it has 4 double strings (like a mandolin).
 This type of instrument is further divided in a bandola central and a bandola guayanese - called after the different regions where they are played.
 These two usually have metal strings, while in the pure "oriental" (the east) they prefer nylon strings.
-In some regions slightly different body versions exist, like the example : with a square body top and an smaller extra soundhole, and with the 4 double courses made of nylon.
+In some regions slightly different body versions exist, like the example : with a square body top and a smaller extra soundhole, and with the 4 double courses made of nylon.
 The entire instrument is painted brown.
 The tuning of the bandola oriental is often

 like a mandolin : gg d'd' a'a' e"e" , but many different tunings